eburghar/reposerve/README.md

-Simple alpine linux packages server you can use to consume and update your private packages in CI/ CD pipelines.
+Simple alpine Linux packages server you can use to consume and update your private packages in CI/ CD pipelines.

 [TOC]

 # Presentation

-reposerve is a simple [alpine linux](https://alpinelinux.org/) packages http server you can use to consume and update your private packages in CI/CD pipelines.
+`reposerve` is a simple [alpine Linux](https://alpinelinux.org/) packages HTTP server you can use to consume and update your private packages in CI/CD pipelines.
 Written in async rust, it acts as a simple static file server with an API protected by a JWT Token to easily upload new packages.